Overview

 The Tab Panel can be clicked to switch between tabs.

-Alternatively, if you wish to switch between tabs by typing instead of clicking, you can type switch [tab name] into the Command Box instead.
+Alternatively, if you wish to switch between tabs by typing instead of clicking, you can type switch [tab name]

 For more information, please refer to [Switch the current tab: switch].